NhanNW/Projects-Database/README.md

 - trg_OnlyLibrarianCanCreateNotification (For logic only librarian can create notifications for users)

 How to run
-+ Copy the SQL file in the /Database/ folder
+1.Copy the SQL file in the /Database/ folder
-+ Run on SQL Server Management Studio
+2.Run on SQL Server Management Studio
-+ Database name: LibrarySystem
+3.Database name: LibrarySystem
-+ Open the .sln file in Visual Studio 2022
+4.Open the .sln file in Visual Studio 2022
-+ Restore NuGet packages
+5.Restore NuGet packages
-+ Update connection string inside
+6.Update connection string inside